Supra HD5 Digital Video cables (3rd generation)

 with the Met-S connector.

-The Met-B connector and braid will be available as an "optional
+The Met-B connector and braid is also available as an "optional

 extra" to provide these features, if they are required for